List of So I'm a Spider, So What characters: Gullie

 A god who takes on the form of a man dressed in black armor and the ruler of the dragons, nicknamed "Gulie" by White and Ariel.
 While concerned that the reincarnations might upset the world's balance, he has been ordered by his superior, D, not to interfere.
 He is also an old friend of Ariel and agrees to serve as the commander of the 9th Demon Army under her in the Prolepsis to keep an eye on her and White.
-While seemingly supporting White, he secretly opposes her plan to destroy the world's RPG system and save the dying planet, as half of humanity would die from the backlash, and instead intends to sacrifice the gods, including himself and White, to stave off the collapse, which would only delay the inevitable.